TattooMate

 5. Responsibility

-7. Technical and organizational measures
+7. Technical and organisational measures

 8. Sub-processors